Defileul Mureșului Superior Natural Park

-The Defileul Mureșului Superior Natural Park (Parcul Natural Defileul Mureşului Superior; Maros-szoros Natúrpark) is a protected area (natural park category V IUCN) situated in Romania, in Mureș County.
+The Defileul Mureșului Superior Natural Park (Parcul Natural Defileul Mureșului Superior; Maros-szoros Natúrpark) is a protected area (natural park category V IUCN) situated in Romania, in Mureș County.

 Location

-The Natural Park is located in the superior course of the river Mureș, in the administrative territory of Deda, Răstolița, Lunca Bradului and Stânceni communes, in the north-eastern part of Mureș county.
+The Natural Park is located in the superior course of the river Mureș, in the administrative territory of Deda, Răstolița, Lunca Bradului, and Stânceni communes, in the north-eastern part of Mureș County.